-Provide two copies of this completed form and other required plans and diagrams in accordance with Section 7.1 of the LGIP.
+Provide two copies of this completed form and other required plans and diagrams in accordance with Section 7.1 of the GIP.

 Provide location plan and one-line diagram of the plant and station facilities.
 For staged projects, please indicate future generation, transmission circuits, etc.